sabinemm/recipe-site-ms3/README.md

 Make sure to upgrade PIP.
 ```
-pip install -U pip
+$ pip install -U pip
 ```

 Install all dependencies
 ```
-pip3 install -r requirements.txt
+$ pip3 install -r requirements.txt
 ```
 Activate virtual environment
 ```
-source env/bin/activate
+$ source env/bin/activate
 ```
-Create `.env` file with following data
+Create .env file with following data
 ```
 MONGO_URI=mongodb+srv://...
 MONGO_DBNAME=yourdatabasename
-SECRET_KEY=superdupersecret
+SECRET_KEY=superdupersecretkey
 ```
-add your .env file to .gitignore
+Add your .env file to .gitignore

-You will then be able to run the app locally by typing python app.py or   flask run.
+You will then be able to run the app locally by typing `python app.py` or  `flask run`.

 ### Heroku